Replicate Azure virtual machines to another Azure region

 - Target Virtual Network: By default, Site Recovery creates a new virtual network in the target region with name having "asr" suffix.
 This is mapped to your source network, and used for any future protection.
 Learn more about network mapping.

-- Target Storage accounts: By default, Site Recovery creates a new target storage account mimicking your source VM storage configuration.
+- Target Storage accounts (If your source VM does not use managed disks): By default, Site Recovery creates a new target storage account mimicking your source VM storage configuration.
 In case storage account already exists, it is reused.

 - Cache Storage accounts: Site Recovery needs extra storage account called cache storage in the source region.
 All the changes happening on the source VMs are tracked and sent to cache storage account before replicating those to the target location.

-- Availability set: By default, Azure Site Recovery creates a new availability set in the target region with name having "asr" suffix.
+- Target availability sets: By default, Azure Site Recovery creates a new availability set in the target region with name having "asr" suffix for the VMs part of an availability set in source region.
 In case availability set created by Azure Site Recovery already exists, it is reused.